WheatonCS/aGoodMystery/step_2_Clustering/step_2d_BootstrapConcensusTree_AllTexts/README.md

 Bird’s initial section of “Sheppard Lee” and his “Calavar” are found in different clades, in red) .
 “A Dream” clusters (again) with the smaller Poe texts.
 As you’ll see, I also couldn’t resist tossing in the four stories sometimes attributed to Edgar’s brother Henry (“Monte Video”, “A Fragment”, “The Pirate”, and “Recollections”).
 These four stories are found within the cluster of Poe’s known works.
-Hmmm ... (note to self to return here to explore this more fully).
+Hmmm ...
+(Note to self: return here to explore this more fully ... a good homework assignment?).